mrazomej/phd/src/chapter_04/section_09_global_fit.md

 reported values, the differences were always less than $1~k_BT$, representing a small change in the biological scales we are considering.
-The biggest discrepancy between our fit values and the previous measurements arose for the synthetic Oid operator, which we discuss in more detail [Sec.
+The biggest discrepancy between our fit values and the previous measurements arose for the synthetic Oid operator, which we discuss in more detail in [Sec.
 4.9](#sec:ch4_sec10).

 [@Fig:ch4_fig20] shows the same key properties as in [@Fig:ch2_fig06], but uses